aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-sections/_index.md

 Page setup and section properties are encapsulated in the PageSetup object that is returned by the DocumentBuilder.PageSetup property.
 The object contains all the page setup attributes of a section (left margin, bottom margin, paper size, and so on) as properties.
 The code example given below shows how to set such properties as page size and orientation for the current section.

-{{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderSetPageSetupAndSectionFormatting-DocumentBuilderSetPageSetupAndSectionFormatting.java" >}}
+{{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-DocumentBuilderSetPageSetupAndSectionFormatting-DocumentBuilderSetPageSetupAndSectionFormatting.java" >}}